bramstein/text-overflow/README.md

 [CSS and JavaScript text overflow example](examples/css-or-js.html), or the [Quirkmode's article on the text-overflow property](http://www.quirksmode.org/css/textoverflow.html).

-How do I restore the original contents of the clipped elements?
+Q: How do I restore the original contents of the clipped elements?

-It depends on what your use case is.
+A: It depends on what your use case is.
 If you want to show more or less of the clipped element based on browser or element resize events, simply turn the `autoUpdate` functionality on.
 If you want to manually restore the original content, you'll have to store it somewhere yourself before applying the text overflow plugin.

-Text overflow doesn't work when applied to hidden elements (using `display: none`.)
+Q: Text overflow doesn't work when applied to hidden elements (using `display: none`.)

-This is caused by the browser taking the elements out of the page flow.
+A: This is caused by the browser taking the elements out of the page flow.
 When an element is not in the page flow it has zero width and height.
 The text overflow plugin uses the width and height to calculate where to clip the text, so it can not do its work when an